Bolt-Dumbo Transformer: Asynchronous Consensus As Fast As the Pipelined BFT: Introduction

+\ignore{ \footnote{One might suggest to choose a conservative timeout parameter to make (partially) synchronous BFT survive in the adversarial network.
+Besides that they cannot be secure in asynchronous network, it might also bring serious performance degradation in latency, e.g., the exaggeratedly slow Bitcoin.
+Actually, a large number of ``robust'' (partially) synchronous protocols such as Prime \cite{amir2010prime}, SPIN \cite{veronese2009spin} and RBFT \cite{aublin2013rbft} are still subject to this robustness-latency trade-off, let alone their main motivation is to mitigate the impact of corrupted parties instead of lifting robustness against adversarial network. } }

-{\bf Achieving the best of both?} The above issues correspond to a fundamental ``dilemma'' lying in the design space of BFT protocols suitable to be deployed in the open Internet: the cutting-edge deterministic (e.g., pipelined) partially synchronous protocols might optimistically work very fast but lack assurances of liveness or promised performance in unstable networks; while asynchronous protocols, on the contrary, are very robust in arbitrarily bad networks but unfortunately suffer from sub-optimal concrete performance.
+The above issues correspond to a fundamental ``dilemma'' lying in the design space of BFT consensus protocols suitable for the open Internet: the cutting-edge (partially) synchronous deterministic protocols can optimistically work very fast, but lack liveness guarantee in adversarial networks; on the contrary, the fully asynchronous randomized protocols are robust even in malicious networks, but suffer from poor latency performance in the normal case.
+Facing that, a natural question arises:

-To resolve the ``dilemma'', it becomes natural to combine the deterministic approach and the randomized approach to enhance the performance of asynchronous protocols on a good day without having the risk of getting ``stuck" (losing liveness) in bad times.
-The pioneering work of Kursawe-Shoup \cite{kursawe05} back to 2002, and a later improved version Ramasamy-Cachin \cite{cachin05} in 2005, indeed attempted to ``graft'' a deterministic ``fastlane'' \footnote{Sometimes, it is called optimistic path, or Bolt in the paper} to a randomized pessimistic path through a fallback mechanism (we call pace synchronization, which is similar to ``view changes'' in many of the partially synchronous protocols such as PBFT, but with a slightly more general purpose) \footnote{Many other works consider how to get a higher tolerance in optimistic (synchronous) case, while we focus on harvesting the best efficiency without worrying about liveness.
-See Related Work for more careful comparisons.}.

-The rationale behind the idea is straightforward: the real wide-area Internet might optimistically remain in a good condition to deliver messages synchronously for a while, though it can also suddenly become unstable or even adversarial.

-From a high-level, such a ``hybrid" structure proceeds as follows: (i) when the network is in a good condition (say, with some constant probabilities), {and the leader is honest}, the deterministic optimistic path can succeed to offer high performance similar to the cutting-edge (partially) synchronous protocols, and (ii) when the optimistic path fails to progress, it can smoothly fall back into the robust pessimistic path with randomized executions, so it can tolerate arbitrarily delayed networks to restore critical liveness and recover to the optimistic case as soon as possible.

-More interestingly, such a ``hybrid'' paradigm for asynchronous BFT might bring more practical merits.
-Recall that when deploying (partially) synchronous protocols in the open Internet, the engineers have to conservatively choose the timeout parameter (or to adaptively increase it) during the deterministic executions trying to ensure the synchrony assumption.
-This in turn degrades the performance.
-Now, the fallback mechanisms ensures that liveness can be safeguarded by the asynchronous protocols in the pessimistic path, so engineers can aggressively set the timeout parameter according to her optimistic estimation about benign network conditions for good days only, making the optimistic path to be unchained and run in full horse-power to be even responsive.

-However, challenges remain to be conquered to make above promising paradigm actually work in practice.